2010 Toyota Prado Review

 2010 Toyota Prado Reliability

-For this review, we interviewed Toyota mechanics and specialists to get insights on the Toyota Prado 150.
-Below are the most commonly reported issues
+For this review, we interviewed Toyota mechanics and specialists to get insights on the Toyota Prado J150.
+Please refer to the Toyota Prado Buyer’s Guide for a more detailed Reliability report.

 Resale Value: Very Good